-The presence of grape cultivation was first documented in 1028, though oral traditions hold that vines were grown on the grounds of Novare long before.
+The presence of grape cultivation was first documented in 1028, though oral traditions hold that vines were grown in this Arbizzano valley much earlier.

-The classic Valpolicella Amarone, dating from 1936, was invented at the Villa Mosconi Bertani thanks to the mistake of a cellerman who had left a Recioto to ferment longer than prescribed.
+The Amarone della Valpolicella Classico was invented in the cellars of Villa Mosconi Bertani in 1936.
 In 1957, the estate was purchased and renovated by the Bertani family to establish the headquarters of the eponymous winery.

 Since 2012 the villa has been the property of Gaetano Bertani who, from this historic seat, continues in the family tradition of superior wine-making.